HewlettPackard/oneview-golang/README.md

 HPE OneView SDK for Go can be installed from Source or Docker container installation methods.
 You can either use a docker container which will have the HPE OneView SDK for Go installed or perform local installation.

 ###  Docker Setup
-The light weight containerized version of the HPE OneView SDK for Ruby is available in the [Docker Store](https://store.docker.com/community/images/hewlettpackardenterprise/hpe-oneview-sdk-for-ruby).
+The light weight containerized version of the HPE OneView SDK for Go is available in the [Docker Store](https://store.docker.com/community/images/hewlettpackardenterprise/hpe-oneview-sdk-for-golang).
 The Docker Store image tag consist of two sections: <sdk_version-OV_version>

 ```bash
 # Download and store a local copy of oneview-sdk-ruby and use it as a Docker Image.